Google Keep vs OneNote

 Note-taking applications are used all the time by busy professionals.
 Whether to jot down meeting notes and actions, or list priorities relating to weekly work tasks, note-taking apps are a way to effectively manage not only time, but also projects.

-Microsoft’s OneNote is a note-taking application that is a part of the Office 365 suite, available to accounts with a subscription.
-It’s been described as a hub for notes, which can be managed, organised and prioritised into ‘Notebooks’ and ‘Pages’, or separate areas of your digital notebook.
+Microsoft’s OneNote is a note-taking application that is a part of the Microsoft 365 suite, available to accounts with a subscription.
+It’s been described as a hub for notes, which can be managed, organised and prioritised into Notebooks, Sections and Pages, or separate areas of your digital notebook.

-Similar to OneNote, Google Keep or Keep Notes is a note-taking application developed by Google.
-Keep Notes shares many of the same functionalities, including the ability to pin images in a notebook, or share task lists with fellow collaborators.
+Similar to OneNote, Google Keep is a note-taking application developed by Google.
+Google Keep shares many of the same functionalities, including the ability to pin images in a notebook, or share task lists with fellow collaborators.
 So, just how different are these two applications?

 1) Editing tools

 When it comes to editing and creating text, OneNote takes some inspiration from other Microsoft applications, namely Word.
-Many of the familiar controls are available, including basic text editing features (such as fonts, text colours, and heading tags), emphasis tools (like highlighting and italics), and additional tools like (embeddable links).
-Keep Notes, on the other hand, is more simplistic.
+Many of the familiar controls are available, including basic text editing features (such as fonts, text colours, and heading tags), emphasis tools (like highlighting and italics), and additional tools like embeddable links.
+Google Keep, on the other hand, is more simplistic.
 This application offers its users a laundry list of basic tools, including:

 • Simple text